-The exhibition design is layered, like plywood, with tiered pedestal bases, and engraved, striped area signs.
+The exhibition design is layered, like plywood, with tiered pedestal bases, and engraved, standwiched area signs.

-Explanations of the plywood process ring the big outer red walls and surround the examples in the middle.
+Explanations of the plywood process ring the big outer red walls, surrounding the objects in the center.

-There's a dynamic rythym between the objects and 2D images on multiple plains.
+There's a jumbled rhythm between the 3D objects and 2D images on multiple plains.

-Using a groove in the plywood to angle labels and insert small pedestal labels.
-Easy to position at the last minute, or reposition.
+A groove in the plywood to angle labels and insert small pedestal labels.
+Easy to position at the last minute, or reposition as needed during install.

-A building alcove at the end of the space reveals plywood construction and doubles as a projection surface for videos on both sides, viewed from the corridor circling it.
+A building alcove at the end of the space reveals plywood construction and doubles as a projection surface for videos on both sides, viewed from the corridor that circles around it.

-The space is arranged with thoughtfully placed objects, from floor level up to the airspace.
+The space is rich with thoughtfully placed objects, from floor level up, into the airspace.

-The exhibition is extends out to the courtyard with ice skating shelters
+The exhibition extends out to the courtyard with ice skating shelters

-A cool iconic museum cafe is the icing on the visit cake.
-Like the epic V&A cafe, a special place to catch your breath, reflect and recharge.
+The comfort of an iconic museum cafe cannot be underestimated, as the icing on the visit cake.
+The epic V&A cafe is a special place to reflect and recharge.

 London, England.
-Photography is forbidden at some of the exhibitions I've seen, and so I haven't made posts about them.
+Photography is forbidden at some of the exhibitions I've seen, so I haven't posted them.
 I confess (apologize) that I took this forbidden photo of Marc Quinn's sculptures in the Soane House Museum.
-As figurative couple(s), fragments cast from life, they seemed like the young guests at a elderly party, mixing uncomfortably with the crowd of classically modeled figures.
+As figurative couple(s), fragments cast from life, they seem like the young guests at a elderly party, mixing uncomfortably with the crowd of classically modeled figures.
 A subtle tension.
 In dramatic contrast, a side room displayed their plastic moulds, bright pink and rubbery like birth cocoons.

 London, England.
 Like robots, graphics threaten to replace workers.
-Even without feet, this generic image provides the "presence" of authority, in a way more menacing than a human being.
+Even without feet, this generic image has the "presence" of authority, in a way more menacing than a human being.

 Busan, Korea.
 Although the whole world is our backdrop, many people line up at exhibit-like "Photo Zones", to take photos.
 Like this oversized postbox.

-The most elaborate selfie op was in this storefront, where people can pose in front of a chosen backdrop for a series of shots, and walk away with a selfie flipbook.
+The most elaborate selfie op I found was this storefront, where people can step in, pose in front of a chosen backdrop for a series of shots, and walk away with a selfie flipbook.

 Construction wraps are exciting, even magical.
 A few more examples (since Cambodia)...
 A plain fitted wrap with Christo-like beauty.

-A Photo wrap with an image of the concealed building is almost better than the building alone.
+Photo wraps with an image of the concealed building are almost better than the building alone.

 A wrap with a different photo leans toward surreal.